-Beyond Stonewall: Five More New York LGBT History Sites
+Beyond Stonewall: 5 More New York LGBT History Sites

-The Stonewall Riots happened 47 years ago this June, and in that time, countless steps have been made toward LGBT equality in the United States.
+The Stonewall Riots happened in June 1969, and since that time, countless steps have been made toward LGBT equality in the United States.
 Today, Greenwich Village’s Stonewall Inn and neighboring Christopher Park remain a kind of mecca for those hoping to pay homage to an important turning point in LGBT history, and learn more about the lasting impact of the movement.

 In terms of that movement's significant historic sites, however, the Stonewall Inn and Christopher Park are just the beginning.
 The NYC LGBT Historic Sites Project is in the process of compiling a comprehensive online map of places where historic events important to the LGBT rights movement occurred, and places where that history is still unfolding today.
 This volunteer undertaking by a passionate group of preservationists, historians and surveyors aims to "make a largely invisible history visible."